cshuler/Am_Samoa_WUDR_ASPA/docs/acess.rst

 **BeneficialUseCategory**

-The use category for which the water is being allocated to: Commercial
+The use category for which the water is being allocated to: E.g. (Commercial)

 **TimeframeStart**

-The datetime start of the recorded usage: 2021-12-01
+The datetime start of the recorded usage.: E.g. (2021-12-01)

 **TimeframeEnd**

-The datetime end of the recorded usage: 2021-12-31
+The datetime end of the recorded usage:  E.g. (2021-12-31)

 **Amount**

-Usage of water reported for the specific time frame, village, and use : 5008.0
+Usage of water reported for the specific time frame, village, and use. :  E.g. (5008.0)

 **VariableCV**

-This is a high-level variable used for site-specific water data : Consumptive Use
+This is a high-level variable used for site-specific water data. :  E.g. (Consumptive Use)

 **ReportYear**

-Year associated with data: 2021
+Year associated with data.:  E.g. (2021)

 URL ~